Parental Control Apps: More Security Tools For Your Family

 In essence, these are tools that allow you to see exactly what your child is up to while interacting with devices, by checking the user logs or offering comprehensive reports.
 For example, in Windows 10 you can set up individual accounts for family members.
 If you add a child, you can get activity reporting and even weekly reports via email.

 These function like content filters but limit the usage of an app or a device.
-Think placing time constraints on your child’s access to a games console.
+Think to place time constraints on your child’s access to a games console.

 Meanwhile, parents, soon to be parents and other individuals have a lot of questions on how to proceed with online security for their children.